opendatacube/datacube-explorer/README.md

 ### Run

+A simple `cubedash-run` command is available to run Explorer locally:

+    $ cubedash-run
+        * Running on http://localhost:8080/ (Press CTRL+C to quit)

+(see `cubedash-run --help` for list of options)

-Explorer can be run using any typical python wsgi server, for example:
+But Explorer can be run using any typical python wsgi server, for example gunicorn:

     pip install gunicorn
     gunicorn -b '127.0.0.1:8080' -w 4 cubedash:app

-Convenience scripts are available for running in development with hot-reload (`./run-dev.sh`) or gunicorn (`./run.sh`).
-Install the optional deployment dependencies for the latter: `pip install -e .[deployment]`

 Products will begin appearing one-by-one as the summaries are generated in the background.
 If impatient, you can manually navigate to a product using